 A unified management structure is in place that consists of three levels: the Governors, the Senior Management Team and the Operational Management Team.
 The aim of the management structure is to devolve responsibility and encourage involvement in decision making at all levels.
-The Director of the Sixth Form College is employed by LIPA on the same terms as other LIPA staff, as are all other staff engaged, or to be engaged, on the Sixth Form College's operations, including members of the Senior Management Team and teaching staff.
+The Director of the Sixth Form College is employed by LIPA, as are all other staff engaged, or to be engaged, on the Sixth Form College's operations, including members of the Senior Management Team and teaching staff.